Skip to main content

 Life cannot be splendid or curated at all times.
 Most of life is ordinary.
 And it is in discovering what we savor within the ordinary—and allowing ourselves the patience to heal—that mundaneness becomes grandeur.

-A companion reflection on moving on: And Just Like That… Samantha Moved To London!
+A companion reflection on moving on: And Just Like That… Samantha Moved to London!

 Comments